Sustainability

 — Students may attend elective courses from other masters’ programs, which are subject to availability.

-— Please note that for the academic year of 2022/2023 this information may be subject to changes.
+— This information may be subject to changes.